 - More than half of respondents suffered from chronic pain, which is greater than twice the national average rate of chronic pain among U.S. adults, according to the CDC.

-Subsequent surveys showed that more than half of Gateway patients suffer from chronic pain, which is greater than twice the national average rate of chronic pain among U.S. adults (CDC, 2018).
-Of the Gateway patients with chronic pain, approximately two-thirds are experiencing pain in multiple locations, and another two-thirds report that their pain affects their ability to seek or maintain employment (GBH Survey Data, 2018).
+- Of the Gateway patients with chronic pain, approximately two-thirds experience pain in multiple locations, and another two-thirds report that their pain affects their ability to seek or maintain employment.

-To learn more about the initiative, please contact Amanda Harris (firstname.lastname@example.org).
+To learn more about the Chronic Pain Initiative, please contact Amanda Harris.